cran/nlmixr2/README.md

 The goal of nlmixr2 is to support easy and robust nonlinear mixed effects models in R

+## Blog for more information

+For more information about ongoing development, best practices, and news about nlmixr2, please see the [nlmixr2 blog](https://blog.nlmixr2.org/).

 ## Installation

 For all versions of R, we need to have a compiler setup to run `nlmixr2`